 This rapid growth translates to increased demand for common service providers who’d ensure there’s running water on the set and that the lights won’t falter due to a short circuit.
 Simply put, the industry needs plumbers, electricians, roofers, movers, and almost every other common service provider to keep things running smoothly and without a hitch.

-More Films & TV = More Infrastructure Needs
+More Films & TV Equals More Infrastructure Needs

 Another report, this time from the California Film Commission, reveals that film and TV production activity continues to skyrocket, particularly in Hollywood.
 Just think about it – over 500 TV shows hit the silver screens every year.
 Even the number of big-budget Hollywood blockbusters released in the past years has grown substantially, showcasing that the demand for quality entertainment is at its all-time peak.